Virginia Buttonweed Control

 Keith's Pro Tips

-"The best time to control virginia buttonweed is in the springtime.
-Make an application of msm turf herbicide over the entire lawn in early April and again in early May.
-You also should expect to make repeated herbicide applications through the summer if your patch of virginia buttonweed is especially stubborn."
+"The best time to control Virginia buttonweed is in the springtime.
+Apply msm turf herbicide over the entire lawn in early April and again in early May.
+You also should expect to make repeated herbicide applications through the summer if your patch of Virginia buttonweed is especially stubborn."

 Virginia Buttonweed Control: How to Get Rid of Virginia Buttonweed

-Virginia Buttonweed is one of the leading weeds that invade lawns in the southern part of the U.S. and can creep and spread onto lawns in a short period of time.
-Virginia Buttonweed is a warm-season perennial weed that begins growing in spring and grows through the summer.
-By the time fall arrives, the thick matted growth from virginia buttonweed can actually crowd out lawn grass in patches where it grows.
+Virginia buttonweed is one of the leading weeds that invade lawns in the southern part of the U.S. and can creep and spread onto lawns quickly.
+Virginia buttonweed is a warm-season perennial weed that grows in spring and through the summer.
+By the time fall arrives, the thick, matted growth from Virginia buttonweed can actually crowd out lawn grass in patches where it grows.

-Not only does virginia buttonweed produces seeds but it also spreads through underground root systems called rhizomes.
+Not only does Virginia buttonweed produce seeds, but it also spreads through underground root systems called rhizomes.
 The weed is a vigorous grower and can easily tolerate very close mowing.
-When mowing it, if you happen to leave the broken pieces of plant where they have been cut, they can go back into the ground and reroof and continue the spreading.
+When mowing it, if you leave the broken pieces of the plant where they have been cut, they can go back into the ground and reroof and continue the spreading.

-If you are dealing with virginia buttonweed on your lawn, our step-by-step DIY guide will show you exactly what you need to kill virginia buttonweed quickly and affordably.
+If you have Virginia buttonweed on your lawn, our step-by-step DIY guide will show you exactly what you need to kill it quickly and affordably.

 Identification

-Before you can apply herbicides, you need to properly identify virginia buttonweed.
+Before you can apply herbicides, you need to identify Virginia buttonweed properly.
 Misidentification can lead to using the wrong herbicides for the job, costing you time and money.
-Below are some facts and traits of virginia buttonweed you need to keep in mind for proper identification.
+Below are some facts and traits of Virginia buttonweed you must remember for proper identification.

 Virgina Buttonweed

-• You can identify virginia buttonweed by its oppositely arranged leaves that are connected by a membrane across the stem with several bristly stipules.
+• Virginia buttonweed is identified by its oppositely arranged leaves connected by a membrane across the stem with several bristly stipules.

-• Their leaves are stemless, up to 2 and a 1/2 inches long and 1 inch wide.
-In the summer, virginia buttonweed blooms with white, star-shaped, hairy, four-petal flowers that are stemless and a 1/2 inch long.
+• Their leaves are stemless, up to 2 1/2 inches long and 1 inch wide.
+In the summer, Virginia buttonweed blooms with white, star-shaped, hairy, four-petal stemless flowers and a 1/2 inch long.

 • Virginia buttonweed is a deep-rooted perennial with prostrate or spreading branches.
-Their leaves are on the thicker side and opposite without petioles and can be slightly rough along the margins.
+Its leaves are thicker and opposite without petioles and can be slightly rough along the margins.

-Use the above description and image to help you in properly identifying virginia buttonweed.
-If you are having trouble, you can always contact us, and our lawn care experts will help to correctly ID your weed growth and suggest treatment options.
+Use the above description and image to help you properly identify Virginia buttonweed.
+If you are having trouble, you can always contact us, and our lawn care experts will help you correctly ID your weed growth and suggest treatment options.

 Inspection

-After you have identified the virginia buttonweed, you will need to perform an inspection to locate where the virginia buttonweed is growing, how severe of an outbreak there is and what the conditions are that are helping virginia buttonweed to thrive.
+After you have identified the Virginia buttonweed, you will need to perform an inspection to locate where the Virginia buttonweed is growing, how severe of an outbreak there is, and what conditions are helping Virginia buttonweed to thrive.
 This will help you to determine what cultural changes you should make and where you should focus your herbicide treatment.

 Virgina Buttonweed in Rock